• Frequently Asked Questions •

 • The quality claims you read on a website / blog / in a forum should be seen as marketing without value, unless the claims are backed up by test reports, such as a genuine Certificate of Analysis (COA), which has been issued by an actual registered / certified laboratory.
 In-house testing is per definition unreliable because of the conflict of interest.
 You can find our test reports here.

-• Most vendors will not share test reports (don't you wonder why not ??).
+• Most vendors refuse to share genuine test reports.
 They might send you some 'fact sheet / spec sheet', though.
 This means nothing and can be considered deceiving, because everybody with a computer can produce that.
+We strongly recommend against buying products from vendors that are not transparant about quality and safety.
+Would you buy a car that is not guaranteed to be safe and to run?

 .